AleksiyVoynov/AppiumAutoTestsExample1/README.md

 * installed uiautomator2 driver
 * For Android, you should have the virtual device from Android Studio
 * For iOS, you should have a simulator from Xcode and setup WebDriverAgent to simulator
-* For iOS, you should have a simulator from Xcode and setup WebDriverAgent to simulator

 # Guide: